Bronx Theatre High School

 School Name, Number, or Address

-The Science Department is committed to expanding students’ understanding and appreciation of the natural world around them and providing hands-on laboratory experiences that connect theory and the real world.
-All science courses are full-year courses and include laboratory experiences.
-All students must complete three years of Science and pass a Regents examination.
+The Mathematics Department is committed to expanding students’ understanding and appreciation of mathematics through a comprehensive, content-based plan that acknowledges and addresses differences in motivation, goals, ability, and learning styles.
+All students must complete three years of Mathematics and pass a Regents examination.